Physics-Informed Generative Machine Learning for Accelerated Quantum-centric Supercomputing: Brief Overview of Quantum Centric Supercomputing

 where, the set $\{i,j,k,l,m..\}$ ($\{a,b,c,d,e..\}$) represents occupied (virtual) spin-orbitals in the HF picture in a given molecular orbital basis.
 If the solution in Eq. \eqref{CI expansion} contains all the way up to $N_e$-th rank excitations (where $N_e$ is the total number of particles), the resulting wavefunction corresponds to a full configuration interaction (FCI) expansion.
 Solving an FCI problem is equivalent to exact diagonalization of the Hamiltonian in the given many body basis.
 For a molecular problem with $M$ spin orbitals, the states in the entire $2^M$ dimensional Hilbert space which violate fundamental symmetries such as the number of electrons or the total spin, have no contribution to the target state.
 Thus, the target state $\ket{\Psi}$ can be expressed as a linear superposition of only the symmetry-preserving subset $Q$ of the entire Hilbert space

 where $\mu$ are the composite hole-particle indices.
-The dimension of $Q$ space $d_Q$ for closed-shell systems is given by $d_Q = \binom{M/2}{N_{\alpha}}.\binom{M/2}{N_{\beta}}$ with $N_{\alpha}$ ($N_{\beta}$) being the number of electrons in the up (down) spin sectors.
+The dimension of $Q$ space $d_Q$ for closed-shell systems is given by

+with $N_{\alpha}$ ($N_{\beta}$) being the number of electrons in the up (down) spin sectors.
 Generally the FCI coefficients $c_\mu$ for some low-lying eigen states are obtained via projection and diagonalization of the Hamiltonian operator in the symmetry space using efficient diagonalization methods like Davidson's algorithm\cite{DAVIDSON197587}.
 However, since the dimension of the symmetry space grows combinatorially with the system size, FCI method cannot be applied to practically relevant systems.
 Usually $Q$ space is sparse since a relatively huge number of configurations have zero coefficients and are redundant in the CI expansion Eq. \eqref{symmetry space ci expansion}.
 The subspace which contains determinants with only non-zero coefficients is to be referred to as the \textit{core space} $C$ with number of determinants $d_C$ which is in practice much smaller than $d_Q$.
 Finding out the exact core space is an extremely non-trivial task and the holy grail of any CI method as the prior information of the core space drastically reduces the dimensionality of the diagonalization task for better scalability.
 Toward this, several selected CI methods have been developed recently for selecting subspaces that approximate core space while retaining the desired accuracy\cite{sherrill1999configuration,holmes2016heat, liu2016ici, sharma2017semistochastic, hu2024small}.